Lancelot39/kunzhou.github.io/index.md

 # Kun Zhou

-PHD candidate

-School of Information, Renmin University of China
+I am a PHD student at School of Information, Renmin University of China, under the supervision of Wayne Xin Zhao and Ji-Rong Wen.
+My research interests are in natural language processing (NLP) and machine learning (ML), with focuses on conversational recommendation system, dialog system and their applications in real-world scenarios.
+I obtained my master degree from Peking University, and bachelor from Hohai University.

 Email: francis_kun_zhou@163.com

-## Bio
-Kun Zhou is now a PHD candidate in School of Information, Renmin University of China.
-His research interests include machine learning and natural language processing, particularly in conversational recommendation system, sequential recommendation, dialog system and their applications in real-world scenarios.

 ## News
 I have submited two long papers to EMNLP2020!!!